soft-eng-practicum/soft-eng-practicum.github.io/_students/README.md

 cohort: "" # The student's team's name (e.g., New England Patriots).
 skills: [] # A brief list of skills to be highlighted on the student's profile, represented as an array of strings.
 Can be empty. (e.g., [ "Football", "Baseball" ])
 highlights: [] # A brief list of highlights to be shown on the student's profile, represented as an array of strings.
 Can be empty. (e.g., [ "7-time Super Bowl Champion", "Summa Cum Laude" ])
-project_key: # The unique value that corresponds to a specific project, written without any quotation marks, in `kebab-case` (e.g., qb-stat-tracker).
+project_key: [] # The unique value(s) that correspond to a specific project, written as a list of strings.
+The value of the string(s) must exactly match what is provided by the desired project's `project-key`.
 location: "" # The student's general geographic location (e.g., "Lawrenceville, GA").
 ```